VipulVW14/CourseWave/README.md

 ## Overview

 CourseWave provides a platform for managing and selling courses.
-It leverages technologies like Next.js, Tailwind CSS, GraphQL, and PostgreSQL through Hasura.
-The frontend is powered by Next.js and Tailwind CSS, while the backend utilizes GraphQL and PostgreSQL for efficient data handling.
-Authentication is implemented using NextAuth, and state management is achieved with Recoil.
+The frontend leverages Next.js and Tailwind CSS, while the backend utilizes GraphQL and PostgreSQL through Hasura,managed with Docker Compose.
+Uses nextAuth for authentication, zod for input validation and Recoil for state management .
+The project is organized in a monorepo structure using Turborepo and is hosted on an AWS EC2 server, incorporating CI/CD for seamless updates and maintenance.

 ## Modules